SAP-archive/cloud-sample-spaceflight-hana/docs/ex4_one_stop_calc_view.md

     ![Projection Mapping 2](./img/Ex4_Projection_Mapping2.png)

-1. In the projection, we now need to create three calculated columns.
-The purpose of these columns is to take the values from individual fields and merge them together in some way to form the overall value we need.
-For instance, it would be helpful to have some fields that display things like:
+1. In `Projection_1`, we now need to create three calculated columns.

+    The purpose of these columns is to take the values from individual fields and merge them together in some way to form a more user-friendly value.
+For instance, it would be helpful to have fields that display things like:

     1. A text string describing all the legs of the journey
     1. A text string showing which airline companies will be used on this journey
     1. The total journey distance

 1. Add a new calculated column